Updated March 31, 2026

 For Tennessee consultants, coverage often centers on professional liability insurance for consultants, general liability insurance, cyber liability insurance, and sometimes a business owners policy.
 That mix can help with professional errors, client claims, legal defense, data breach response, and third-party claims depending on the policy.

 Consulting insurance cost in Tennessee varies based on your services, revenue, number of employees, claims history, contract requirements, and whether you add cyber or property coverage.
-The state average in the data provided is $62 to $272 per month, but actual pricing varies.
+Actual pricing varies based on those factors.

 Yes, many Tennessee clients and landlords ask for proof of general liability coverage, and some contracts also request professional liability coverage, cyber liability, or specific limits.
 Requirements vary by client and project.